Happening Now

 Next Milestone

-The City and ATG expect to receive the initial draft of the economic and cultural impact study to inform business plans and potential upcoming grant application cycles in 2025.
+The City and ATG expect to receive the initial draft of the economic and cultural impact study to inform business plans and potential upcoming grant application cycles this summer.

 Phase 1 - Exploration & Predevelopment

-Unlike past exploratory efforts, this step commits both partners, collaborating toward a definitive long-term agreement to create a transformational cultural and economic investment.
+Unlike past exploratory efforts, the MOU committed both partners to exploration of a definitive long-term agreement to create a transformational cultural and economic investment.

 This MOU allows the City and ATG to collaborate on the planning and design of major capital projects.
-Initial work, managed in partnership by both ATG and the City, will include the creation of an Economic and Cultural Impact study, Business Plan modeling, potential venue configurations, and audience experience designs.
+Initial work, managed in partnership by both ATG and the City, includes the creation of an Economic and Cultural Impact study, Business Plan modeling, potential venue configurations, and audience experience designs.
 All steps will factor in federal funding opportunities such as Economic Development Association (EDA) grants under the disaster recovery program.
-A federal program offering grants to support the restoration of economic activity and long-term economic growth in disaster-impacted communities and regions.
-City staff are currently exploring these grant programs, with the intent to apply if the final project meets federal grant requirements.
-This federal program offers grants to support the restoration of economic activity and long-term economic growth in disaster-impacted communities and regions.

 Potential Phase 2 : Beyond Exploration